Erectile Dysfunction Treatment

 No, there are no restrictions, and one can enjoy regular activities after treatment.

 ED is a strong indicator of cardiovascular risk.
 More than one cause may present at a time to cause ED.
-Discussing the symptoms with your doctor is essential to carry out further diagnostic tests and treat the risk if any.
+Discussing the symptoms with your doctor is essential to carry out further diagnostic tests and treat any risk.
 Your family physician could determine the treatment options by considering factors such as testosterone levels, blood pressure and medications.
 Research shows that Extra Corporal Low-Intensity Shockwave Therapy could be more effective on ED caused by blood vessel dysfunction.